nnnnat/ToDo2/README.md

 You'll need Docker and Docker-Compose installed run `docker-compose up` from the project root to spin up the enviorment.

 ### PHP & MYSQL
-You'll need to add the todo's table using Sequal Pro or phpmyadmin (running on localhost:8081) to do this.
+You'll need to add the todo's table using Sequel Pro or phpmyadmin (running on localhost:8081) to do this.
 Run this query to create the todo's table
 ```
 CREATE TABLE todo (id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, title VARCHAR(255), due_date DATE, completed INT NOT NULL)